-So that we our complying with Ofsted’s recommended guidelines as to what should be published on a school website with regards to its Pupil Premium funding, all details are below with links to documents.
+So that we are complying with Ofsted’s recommended guidelines as to what should be published on a school website with regards to its Pupil Premium funding, all details are below with links to documents.

 What is Pupil Premium?